marcussacana/NewAxis/README.md

 # NewAxis 3D Manager

-**NewAxis** is a free and open-source launcher and mod manager that brings **3D gaming** to LeiaSR-compatible monitors—without being locked into proprietary software!
+**NewAxis** is a free and open-source launcher and mod manager that brings **3D gaming** to LeiaSR-compatible monitors—without being locked into proprietary hardware!

 ## Supported Monitors